 Here are some recycling tips that will help you understand what can and can’t be recycled:

-The best way to recycle Easter egg foil is to scrunch the foil up into a fist-sized ball before placing it in the recycling bin.
+The best way to recycle Easter egg foil is to scrunch the foil up into a small fist-sized ball before placing it in the recycling bin.
 This makes sure the small bits of foil don’t get lost in the recycling process.

 If it’s got chocolate on it, rinse it off first and if it's still too dirty then it's better in the waste bin.

 You could even make a game of it with your family or friends and see who can make the largest ball!

 If you haven’t consumed enough chocolate to make a fist-sized ball of foil, you can place the foil pieces into an aluminium drink can to contain them before placing it in your recycling bin.

 The cardboard boxes that package the eggs, along with any other boxes, can be placed in your yellow recycle bin for recycling.
 Collapsing the boxes first helps leave room in your bin for more recycling.